-Throughout history, cementing materials have played a vital role.
-They were used widely in the ancient world.
-The Egyptians used calcined gypsum as a cement.
-The Greeks and Romans used lime made by heating limestone and added sand to make mortar, with coarser stones for concrete.
+Throughout history, cementing materials have played a vital role and were used widely in the ancient world.
+The Egyptians used calcined gypsum as a cement and the Greeks and Romans used lime made by heating limestone and added sand to make mortar, with coarser stones for concrete.

-In places such as Britain, where volcanic ash was scarce, crushed brick or tile was used instead.
-The Romans were therefore probably the first to manipulate the properties of cementitious materials for specific applications and situations.
+In places where volcanic ash was scarce, such as Britain, crushed brick or tile was used instead.
+The Romans were therefore probably the first to manipulate systematically the properties of cementitious materials for specific applications and situations.

-Marcus Vitruvius Pollio, a Roman architect and engineer in the 1st century BC wrote his "Ten books of Architecture" - a revealing historical insight into ancient technology.
+Marcus Vitruvius Pollio, a Roman architect and engineer in the 1st century BCE wrote his "Ten books of Architecture" - a revealing historical insight into ancient technology.
 Writing about concrete floors, for example:

 "First I shall begin with the concrete flooring, which is the most important of the polished finishings, observing that great pains and the utmost precaution must be taken to ensure its durability".